 College of the Holy Cross Alumni Mentor

-*The Super Lawyers list is issued by Thomson Reuters.
+(1) The Super Lawyers list is issued by Thomson Reuters.
 A description of the selection methodology can be found at superlawyers.com/about/selection_process.html.
+Best Lawyers is a division of Woodward/White, Inc. A description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Judicial Court of Massachusetts.

 - work with a large academic medical center on compliance issues post-acquisition of a community-based cardiology practice